 - Tradestation offers one-hour private learning sessions for $150.

-- Countless online help guides and YouTube videos available.
+- Countless online help guides and YouTube videos are available.

 Multicharts

-- If there is an issue, an agent will connect to your platform via Teamviewer to collect the error data and review.
+- If there is an issue, an agent will connect to your platform via Teamviewer to collect and review the error data.

 - Multicharts has strong forum support.

-- New brokers supported are added with every new release, the popular Forex broker Oanda has been added for example.
+- For example, new brokers supported are added with every new release; the popular Forex broker Oanda has been added.

 - The developers listen to their clients and tend to implement features which have been requested.
-Many times a client will request something via support forum and Multicharts will list the expected implementation time this feature might be rolled out.
+Often a client will request something via a support forum, and Multicharts will list the expected implementation time this feature might be rolled out.

 - Video tutorials are available for nearly all broker setup combinations.

 - Getting Started: MultiCharts provides a free 30 days trial for regular MultiCharts or for MultiCharts.NET.
-The platform is fully functional within the trial period, so users can test all available tools.
-To trade with MultiCharts, it is necessary to set up data feed and broker profile.
+The platform is fully functional within the trial period so that users can test all available tools.
+To trade with MultiCharts, it is necessary to set up a data feed and broker profile.
 If you are utilizing automated trading, algorithmic trading systems are loaded into MultiCharts automated software – learn more.

 NinjaTrader

-- Very long release cycles, they do have multiple smaller releases to provide support for bug fixing.
+- They have very long release cycles.
+They do have multiple smaller releases to provide support for bug fixing.

 - NinjaTrader forum: Responsive forums, nearly 10x the activity on forums compared to Multicharts.
-Impressively, many of customer questions are answered by NinjaTrader official representatives.
-Therefore, the majority of bugs spotted by users are sorted by NinjaTrader team.
+Impressively, many customer questions are answered by NinjaTrader’s official representatives.
+Therefore, the majority of bugs spotted by users are sorted by the NinjaTrader team.

-- Everything from webinars, help guides and training video as well as a very popular forum.
+- Everything from webinars, help guides and training videos as well as a very popular forum.

-- The technical support can also be excellent either via email or support forum.
+- The technical support can also be excellent either via email or the support forum.

 Winner: Multicharts